 - Launch Windows Explorer (for example) and maximize it

-- Go the top left magic corner to close Safari (viz. click it)
+- Double click the top left magic corner of Safari

 - Repeat all steps and try the same for the top right magic corner: Windows Explorer will be closed again.